evanSpendlove/COMP47660_Reubbish_Security/README.md

 - HSE Staff can answer questions that users ask in the forum
     - User restrictions for answering questions based on role
     - Frontend update to include comments
-- HSE staff who are in charge of administering the vaccination can update vaccination info about a user [Reuben/Evan]
-    - Vaccine-Admin page
-    - Backend wiring to allow updates to patients